 “Kara” is the most unique fan-made film on my list as it doesn’t rely on current canon characters.
 It brings a fresh spin on the casualties of the ongoing battle against the Empire.
 The cinematography in this short is certainly breathtaking and does a great job of depicting the classic desert planet landscape.

 The plot follows a rebel pilot who is shot down over a barren desert.
-The pilot joins a couple of travelers, one of which is an inexperienced and unstable force user whose family and home were destroyed by the Empire.
+The pilot joins a couple of travelers, one of which is an inexperienced and unstable force user whose family and home was destroyed by the Empire.
 Even with her inexperience, the force user keeps a whole squadron of Stormtroopers at bay so that her companions can continue their mission to find safety with the Rebels.

 5. Rebel Scum // Blood Brother Cinema